[To Section 2 - Other OpenBSD Information Resources]

 set includes that platform and a small selection of useful

-Base system CD ISO images can also be downloaded for most other
+CD ISO images can be downloaded for most other platforms.

-These images are not the same as the official CD sets.
+These are not the same as the official CD sets, however.

 More information on OpenBSD platforms can be found on the

 People sometimes ask why we support so many "odd" machines.